programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 {% include figure.html src="../images/getting-started-with-github-desktop-6.png" caption="The online repository you have published" %}

-At this point it might seem strange that all the text appears on one line.
-This because in markdown syntax lines must be broken using a space.
-If we had used the file extension '.txt' we would have had a line break appear here.
-One of the nice features on the GitHub web interface is it allows you to preview how your markdown will render.
-This is another reason that using a text editor which includes facilities for rendering your markdown file will be useful when you are first using the format.

-Once your document is online you will have to sync your local changes to reflect these changes on the GitHub repository.
+Once your document is online, you can continue to make local changes to your file.
+But you will have to **sync** your local changes to reflect these changes in the published GitHub repository.
 GitHub stores changes both locally (on your computer) and remotely (on their servers).
 It is important to keep these changes in sync.
 On GitHub Desktop this process is simplified by using a sync option rather than by using the **push** and **pull** commands used on the command line.
 You will see a 'sync' button on GitHub Desktop.
 This will ensure your local (computer) and remote (GitHub server) repositories are the same.
 If you want to work on your document before 'publishing it' you can choose to make commits without syncing.
 This will allow you to implement version control early on whilst keeping the changes local to your computer initially.

 ### Making Changes Remotely

-It is possible to make a change to your repository on the web interface.
+It is also possible to make a change to your repository on the web interface.
 Clicking on the name of the file will take you to a new page showing your document.

 {% include figure.html src="../images/getting-started-with-github-desktop-7.png" caption="The view of your document online" %}

+(Note: At this point it might seem strange that all the text appears on one line, when your local file had two lines.
+This is because in Markdown, syntax paragraphs must be broken using a blank line; two consecutive lines are interpreted as a single paragraph.
+If we had used the file extension '.txt' we would have had a line break appear here, but using the extension '.md' told the GitHub web interface to preview the document using Markdown rules.
+This is another reason that using a text editor which includes facilities for rendering your Markdown file will be useful when you are first using the format.)

-From this web interface you have a variety of options available to you including viewing the history of changes, viewing the file in GitHub Desktop and deleting it.
+From the web interface you have a variety of options available to you, including viewing the history of changes, viewing the file in GitHub Desktop, and deleting it.
 You can also see some other options next to 'code'.
 These options will not be so important to begin with but you may want to use them in the future.
 For now we will try editing a file in the web interface and syncing these changes to our local repository.

 Click on the edit option.